 - Consult ACSASS about the content of a case plan being developed or under review, and seek specific advice on identifying and meeting the child’s cultural support needs as part of the case plan.

-- Arrange for a cultural pan to be provided to an Aboriginal child in out-of-home care.
+- Arrange for a cultural plan to be provided to an Aboriginal child in care.
+See Cultural plans for tasks that must be completed.